When someone tells you something they are not telling everyone, they are not just transferring information. They are transferring trust.

 When Silence Is Wrong

 There is a distinction that matters enormously and that people sometimes use to avoid the actual requirement: the difference between secrets that protect people and secrets that protect wrongdoing.
 Confidentiality is not an absolute.
 When the information you are holding concerns harm to someone who cannot protect themselves, when silence makes you complicit in ongoing damage, when the secret being kept is not a private matter but a pattern of behavior with real victims, the calculus changes.
 Keeping a confidence is not always the right thing.
 But the exception needs to be genuine.
-It is not "I have decided this information is too interesting to keep" or "I think the person's privacy is less important than someone else's curiosity."
+It is not "I have decided this information is too interesting to keep" or "I think the person's privacy weighs less than someone else's curiosity."
 It is this: keeping this secret is causing harm that disclosure would prevent.

 Most of what is told to you in confidence falls nowhere near this threshold.
 Most of it is personal information: struggles, failures, health matters, relationship difficulties.
 People shared it because they trusted you.
 The obligation in those cases is clear.
 Keep it.